typosquatter/ail-typo-squatting/README.md

 ail-typo-squatting is a Python library to generate list of potential typo squatting domains with domain name permutation engine to feed AIL and other systems.

 The tool can be used as a stand-alone tool or to feed other systems.

+If you don't want to use the Python library, [https://typosquatting-finder.circl.lu/](https://typosquatting-finder.circl.lu/) is an online service which uses this library.

 # Requirements